from £38 /night help Price for guests, Nights

-The Zen chalet is set in it's own , private, Oriental style garden in a corner of the owners' property.
+The romantic Zen studio, chalet is set in it's own , private, Oriental style garden in a corner of the grounds.
 Ideal as a base from which to explore Secret Shropshire and the stunning Mid Wales borders.

-Be wowed by the garden, with a brook running right under the bedroom window.
-Frogs and newts spawn in the pond in early spring .
-A sight to behold, if a little noisy!
-The koi will join them in May/June whilst irridescent dragonflies hover over a myriad of irises and water lilies during the summer months.
+Enjoy sitting in the stunning garden with a babbling brook running right under your bedroom window!
+A pond and waterfall host fish,newts and dragonflies which hover over a myriad of irises and water lilies during the summer months.
 Relax in the Tea- house , keeping cosy out of the wind and rain and be part of nature.
 Enjoy a BBQ on a sunny summer evening, surrounded by hundreds of twinkling solar lights...
 MAGIC!

-The Eastern themed Zen is comfy and clean.
+The Eastern themed Zen is ideal for a couple.
 The kitchen/diner is well equipped.
-The bedroom has a double bed with sprung mattress and memory foam top layer to ensure a great night's rest.
+The bedroom has a double bed with sprung mattresses and a memory foam top layer to ensure a great night's rest.
 It doubles as a sitting room with TV and free wifi.
 The en-suite bathroom has a shower attachment for hair washing only.
 Not enough headroom, sorry.
 Books, DVDs and games are provided for your enjoyment.
 There are 2 pubs in walking distance!